Debduttaa/Flim-Fiesta/README.md

 ## License

-Film-Fiesta is licensed under the MIT License.
+Film-Fiesta is licensed under the Apache License.
 See the [LICENSE](LICENSE) file for more details.